Carter-Askelson/cse210-student-batter/README.md

 ## Getting Started
 ---
-Make sure you have Python 3.8.0 or newer and asciimatics 1.12.0 or new installed and running on your machine.
-You can install Asciimatics by opening a terminal and running the following command.
+Make sure you have Python 3.8.0 or newer and Arcade 2.6.3 or new installed and running on your machine.
+You can install Arcade by opening a terminal and running the following command.
 ```
-python3 -m pip install asciimatics
+python3 -m pip install arcade
 ```
 After you've installed the required libraries, open a terminal and browse to the project's root folder.
 Start the program by running the following command.